-I was shooting product for a client the other day and needed bread.
+I was shooting some product for a client the other day and needed bread.
 I searched for a gorgeous loaf that was photo worthy but couldn’t find one.
 So, I did the next best thing, I baked a loaf of this English Muffin Bread.
 Then I decided not to keep it so secret any longer.

 I have written many times about how I have these secret recipes laying around.
 They are usually ones that could be considered staples around here, ones that never make it to the site, but are equally as delicious as the ones that do.
 I have no reasoning as to why I don’t share them.
 Usually, it comes down to spending the time to measure everything perfectly, and writing the process down as I go.
 Maybe it comes down to being a bit lazy on occasion.

 For some reason the past few months when we decide to go to breakfast I have been totally digging on English Muffins instead of whole wheat toast.
-I like how the butter sits in the little windows of bread, and how the egg yolks hangs on as I take a bit.
+I like how the butter sits in the little windows of bread, and how the egg yolks hang on as I take a bit.
 Kind of like a present with each nibble.
 After taking the last bite one morning, I thought about how it would be genius to have a whole loaf of English Muffin Bread.
 After some research, baking and trial and error, I came up with a loaf that we love adding to the breakfast table.

-A loaf of English Muffin Bread is a bit denser, but is still light.
+A loaf of English Muffin Bread is a bit denser but is still light.
 The crumb came out perfect with this loaf; light, fluffy and held together with each bite.
 It is wonderful on its own just out of the oven, and even better with a smear a little butter spread over the warm crumbs.
 As well it is great as toast for the remaining days it is around.

-Recipe: English Muffin Bread
+English Muffin Bread

 ** makes one tasty loaf

-- mixer with dough hook
+- mixer with a dough hook

 - loaf pan